2mol/pboy/README.md

 You're very welcome to open issues, fix the Readme or send pull requests.

-If you have feature suggestions, please open an issue, or send a PR against the spec file https://github.com/2mol/pboy/blob/master/Spec.md.
+If you have feature suggestions, please open an issue, or send a PR against the todo file https://github.com/2mol/pboy/blob/master/Todo.md.

-If you are just looking for a place to help, please see the abovementioned document to get an idea of what some of the next priotities are, especially the section **Next actionable**.
+If you are just looking for a place to help, please see the abovementioned document to get an idea of what some of the next priotities are.

 # Thanks